kevinjoyner/marty-financial-planner/README.md

-# Aura: Personal Financial Simulation Cockpit
+# Marty: Personal Financial Simulation Cockpit

-Aura is a deterministic financial simulation engine designed to model personal wealth trajectories with accounting-level precision.
-Unlike standard budgeting apps that track *past* spending, Aura projects *future* outcomes based on complex, interacting rules.
+Marty is a deterministic financial simulation engine designed to model personal wealth trajectories with accounting-level precision.
+Unlike standard budgeting apps that track *past* spending, Marty projects *future* outcomes based on complex, interacting rules.

 ## Core Product Concept: "The Cockpit"

-Aura is built around the concept of a **Financial Cockpit**.
+Marty is built around the concept of a **Financial Cockpit**.
 - **Center Stage (The Reality):** Your defined financial state (Income, Accounts, Recurring Expenses, Tax Rules).
 - **Modelling Bar (The What-If):** A non-destructive scratchpad on the right.
 You can "Pin" **any** variable (e.g., Salary, Mortgage Rate, ISA Limit, Inflation) to the bar and adjust it to see real-time impacts.
 - **Ghost Charting:** Visualizes your "Baseline" (Current Reality) vs. "Projected" (Simulated Reality) simultaneously to show the delta of your decisions.